guagliardod/engl3814_recipes/docs/breakfast_bowl_fm.md

 8. Pour tomatoes and eggs into saucepan with the now heated up sausage.
 9. Grab a spoon from the closest draw on the right.
 10. Mix/Move things around until the eggs are to your liking.
-11. When done dump into the purple bowl and mix with completed hashbrowns
+11. When done dump into the purple bowl and mix with completed hash browns.

 I hope these instructions were clear and you and enjoy the bowl!